awesome-llm-papers/awesome-llm-papers.github.io/_publications/kambhampati2024can.markdown

 layout: publication
 title: Can Large Language Models Reason And Plan?
 authors: Subbarao Kambhampati
-conference: Annals of The New York Academy of Sciences; March 2024
+conference: Annals of the New York Academy of Sciences
 year: 2024
 citations: 22
 bibkey: kambhampati2024can